 Handbook & FAQs

-- Required class attire includes kurta and pajama (Indian shirt and pants), and a set of ghungru (ankle bells).
+- Required class attire includes comfortable, loose fitting clothes (such as a t-shirt and loose-fitting pants or a dress and leggings).
+If available, wearing kurta and pajama (Indian shirt and pants), and a set of ghungru (ankle bells) is encouraged.

 - Students must refrain from eating, drinking, or chewing gum during class.
 Water is permitted, but we ask that students bring their own water bottle to class.

 - Any outside video or audio recording of our classes is strictly prohibited.

 - Masking is encouraged for all in-person students, regardless of vaccination status.

 - Proof of vaccination is no longer required.

 - All in-person students are required to abide by our updated safety measures and code of conduct.

 - Overall, we expect students to show respect to their teacher, be courteous to all fellow students, and approach learning with sincerity and enthusiasm by practicing at home and during breaks.